nkarl/wsu-cpts-415-big-data/homeworks/week12/CPTS_415_NGUYEN_CHARLES.md

 ## 1. MapReduce
 ---
 ### a.
-Facebook updates the “common friends” of you and response to hundreds of millions of requests every day.
+Facebook updates the “common friends” of you and respond to hundreds of millions of requests every day.

 The friendship information is stored as a pair: `(Person, [List of Friends])` for every user in the social network.